Updated about 16 hours ago | GitHub

 Domain Name System

 The Domain Name System (DNS) is a set of servers which acts as an Internet phone book.
-They contain a directory of domain names and can translate a domain name into an IP addresses.
+They contain a directory of domain names and can translate a domain name into an IP address.
 People prefer to use easy-to-remember domain names, while computers rely exclusively on IP addresses for communication.

 When a domain name is registered, DNS info is provided to the registrar to specify a DNS server which will be the domain’s authority on translating domains (and subdomains) into IP addresses.

-When a user types "great-site.com" into their browser, their browser sends a request to the DNS server with the domain name.
-The DNS server looks up the domain, and returns the IP address to the the browser.
+When a user types “great-site.com” into their browser, their browser sends a request to the DNS server with the domain name.
+The DNS server looks up the domain, and returns the IP address to the browser.
 Then the browser sends an HTTP request to the server at that IP address.

 DNS Tools